 The new steel-based lateral system would need to be relatively shallow, less than 1'-8", due to the 65' maximum building height zoning restriction described earlier.
-However, it could potentially be deeper where shear walls are currently located.
+However, the new lateral system could potentially be floor to floor where shear walls are currently located.
 Utilizing a different lateral system could also result in using an alternate floor system.
 This would also have to meet the floor ceiling envelope requirements previously outlined.
 Additionally, the floor system would also need to be designed to resist all dead loads, equipment loads, and live loads as outlined in ASCE 7.